content-left-bg.png

 Some creators permit the use of their work without further permission, as long as the user adheres to their conditions.
 For more information see Permitted or permission copyright fact sheet (DoE employees only).

-Forward all requests received from third parties, to use the department’s owned copyright materials not licensed with a CC licence, to the Information Management team.
+Forward all requests received from third parties, to use the department’s owned copyright materials not licenced with a CC licence, to the Information Management team.

 If permission is required